Dinosaur Revolution

 Dinosaur Revolution is a four-part American nature documentary produced by Creative Differences.
 It utilizes computer-generated imagery to portray dinosaurs and other animals from the Mesozoic era.
 The program was originally aired on the Discovery Channel and Science.

-Although Dinosaur Revolution was the first dinosaur documentary to feature a darker, edgier, more serious and violent adult atmospheric tone and the first to have been targeted towards a 13 and 14 year old audience, it served as a reimagining of the comic book series Age of Reptiles.
+Although Dinosaur Revolution was the first dinosaur documentary to feature a darker, more serious and violent adult atmospheric tone and the first to have been targeted towards a 13 and 14 year old audience, it served as a reimagining of the comic book series Age of Reptiles, and also included various comedic elements in some of its segments.

 Background and production history

 Production of the series began in spring of 2009 (after several months of pre-production) and took three years in total.
 The series was built around several short- and long-form stories taking place in a number of distinct environments spanning the Mesozoic era.
 Its original title was Reign of the Dinosaurs.
 Each episode was to be instead followed by one of a companion series, called Science of Reign of the Dinosaurs, which would feature scientists explaining the basis for the preceding story, and pointing out which parts were speculative or imaginary.
 Due to cuts and changes in marketing strategy by the network and production company, the series was eventually renamed Dinosaur Revolution, and divided into a more traditional format inter-cut with "talking heads," or brief explanations from scientists.
 The series was also cut from the planned six hours to four.
 Of the four finished episodes, the first was originally planned to feature the Triassic Chinle Formation of the southwestern United States, and to include Coelophysis, Placerias and Postosuchus in the storyline.
 However, during production the sequence was changed to the older Ischigualasto Formation of Argentina, and the featured animals changed to Eoraptor, Ischigualastia and Saurosuchus.
 For this reason, the Ischigualastia model remained anatomically based on Placerias.
 Scenes featuring Cryolophosaurus and Glacialisaurus were shot in Tenerife.